Dyson Gen5 Detect vs. V15 Detect

 Nonetheless, these vacuums were efficient, getting most of the sand with minimal passes.

-I wouldn’t hesitate to recommend either for cleaning this debris type.
+I wouldn’t hesitate to recommend either for cleaning this type of debris.

 Hair Wrap [on Hard Floors]

-Another strength of the Gen5 and V15 Detect is both are excellent at cleaning hair, even long strands on hard floors.
+Another strength of the Gen5 and V15 Detect is that they are both excellent at cleaning hair, even long strands on hard floors.

 The Gen5 Detect scored better, picking up a higher percentage in the twelve-inch experiment.